jjindrich/jjazure-training-az900/README.md

 - Azure FrontDoor - global HTTP/HTTPS loadbalancer

 Check website is running http://<your_lb_> from internet.

+*Hint: Remember to update NSG rule to allowcHTTP traffic from Internet*

+**Advanced scenarios**

+- create DNS zone - use Azure DNS to get public zone

 ### Modernize application to Azure platform services